9400P AP EUROPEAN HISTORY

 Grade Level: 10,11,12

 This course is designed to familiarize students with various cultures and the problems resulting from people living in groups.
 Topics covered include the nature of societal culture, subcultures, social institutions, collective behavior, social change, social deviation, the family, religion, racial and ethnic minorities, poverty, and crime.
 It will also explore the pressing problems of our society, their causes, and possible solutions.
 This course is taken in conjunction with Psychology.
-UC Approval Pending
+UC Approved

-5919 WOMEN’S HISTORY
+9620AS WOMEN’S HISTORY

 Course Length: Semester